area17/twill/docs/.sections/crud-modules.md

 ];
 ```

-- HasSlug: specify the field(s) that is going to be used to create the slug in the `slugAttributes` array
+- HasSlug: specify the field(s) used to create the slug in the `slugAttributes` array

 - HasMedias: add the `mediasParams` configuration array: